blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Popular Islamic Literature (of Ahl as-Sunnah).md

 # Primary Sources
 - Qur'aan
 ## Sunnah
+The Sunnah refers to the tradition, which is the second primary source of Islam.
+It is justified by the Qur'aan's verses that ask the people to "follow Allah and His Messenger".

+It includes the Ahadeeth / Ahadees (Narrations of Actions and Sayings of Mohammed and His Companions), as well as the Al-Seerah Al-Nabawiyyah / Seerah (Biography, of Mohammed).
 ### Ahadees (Reports)
 - Early Books
 	- Muwatta (Made Easy) by Imam Malik ibn Anas